WalletConnect/walletconnect-docs/docs/android/push/wallet-usage/getting-started.md

         // Triggered when the Dapp deletes the subscription.
 The pushDelete contains the topic that was deleted }

+    override fun onPushUpdate(pushUpdate: Push.Wallet.Event.Update) {
+        // Triggered after updating a subscription was successful.
+The pushUpdate will either contain the updated subscription details or an error
+    }

     override fun onError(error: Push.Model.Error) {
         // Triggered when there's an error inside the SDK }